Atovaquone: Research

+Atovaquone's antiprotozoal effects have been researched in toxoplasmosis, and visceral leishmaniasis.

 COVID-19

 Preliminary research found that atovaquone could inhibit the replication of SARS-CoV-2 in vitro.
 Clinical trials of atovaquone for the treatment of COVID-19 are planned, and ongoing in United States in December 2021.

 Atovaquone has also been found to inhibit human coronavirus OC43 and feline coronavirus in vitro.

+In newer researches, atovaquone did not demonstrate evidence of enhanced SARS-CoV-2 viral clearance compared with placebo.

 Veterinary use

 Atovaquone is used in livestock veterinary cases of babesiosis in cattle, especially if imidocarb resistance is a concern.